TimerErTim/lofs/.rules/security-model.md

 2. **Image Security**
    - Images must be included in the encrypted ZIP archive
    - No unencrypted images should be stored in the repository
-   - Images are extracted and converted to data URLs at build time
+   - Images are extracted and converted to data URLs during client-side decryption

 ### Authentication